 If your cat has always been rather aloof and disliked being held or carried when he was younger, he may now, in his old age, be happy to be picked up and even carried around.
 Some cats definitely display this trait.
-This is also a nice time to have a little chat to kitty.
+This is also a nice time to have a little chat with Kitty.

-Your aging cat may also enjoy being petted or having a brush using a grooming glove.
+Your aging cat may also enjoy being petted or brushed with a grooming glove.
 Go easy to see how the cat responds.
 Most cats (and dogs too) adore these massage gloves.
-It is also a relaxing for the person using the glove and is a nice way to spend some quiet time with your cat.
+It is also relaxing for the person using the glove and is a nice way to spend some quiet time with your cat.

 Sleep And Play

-Your senior cat will sleep more as he ages and won’t have the energy he had once.
+Your senior cat will sleep more as he ages and won’t have the energy he once had.

-He won’t play as much or for as long as he used to but still enjoys human interaction.
+He won’t play as much or for as long as he used to, but he still loves human interaction.

-The beauty of a simple wand toy is that you are in control of the speed with which you wave the wand so it is super easy to adapt for older cats and their energy levels.
+The beauty of a simple wand toy is that you are in control of the speed with which you wave the wand, so it is super easy to adapt for older cats and their energy levels.
 Cats also love string and tails attached to the wand for extra fun.

 Your cat may wander off when he has had enough, but he will return.
 It’s a bit like going back to the buffet when you know you have really had enough to eat.